Developing country: Urban slums

 According to UN-Habitat, around 33% of the urban population in the developing world in 2012, or about 863 million people, lived in slums.
 In 2012, the proportion of urban population living in slums was highest in Sub-Saharan Africa (62%), followed by South Asia (35%), Southeast Asia (31%) and East Asia (28%).

 The UN-Habitat reports that 43% of urban population in developing countries and 78% of those in the least developed countries live in slums.

-Slums form and grow in different parts of the world for many different reasons.
+Slums form and grow in different parts of the world for many reasons.
 Causes include rapid rural-to-urban migration, economic stagnation and depression, high unemployment, poverty, informal economy, forced or manipulated ghettoization, poor planning, politics, natural disasters and social conflicts.
 For example, as populations expand in poorer countries, rural people move to cities in extensive urban migration that results in the creation of slums.

 In some cities, especially in countries in Southern Asia and Sub-Saharan Africa, slums are not just marginalized neighborhoods holding a small population; slums are widespread, and are home to a large part of urban population.
 These are sometimes called "slum cities".